hayleyw7/hayleyw7/README.md

 <div align="left">

   Hi!
-I am a front-end developer named Hayley.
+I am a software developer named Hayley.

   My portfolio here is populated with Turing School of Software & Design projects, which form a timeline of my coding journey, from learning vanilla JavaScript to implementing a framework.